Omaha crews replant Memorial Park grass where swastika was found

 Potter said she sees the incident as a reminder of the racism plaguing her city.

 “People ignore racism so much in Omaha and everywhere and don’t see it as a problem,” Potter said.
 “But something as explicit as that is just so offensive, so wrong.
-So extreme too.”
+So extreme, too.”

 People should combat acts of hate by reporting incidents to authorities, removing the offensive material and sending a message that it is not welcome in the community, said Mary-Beth Muskin, director of the Plains States Region Anti-Defamation League.
 That’s exactly what happened in this case, she said.